Why isn’t the biggest theme circle on the Concept Map the top one in the associated Thematic Summary report tab?

 If I select a concept in the Concept Tab, I see a list of related concepts and counts.
 What does the likelihood percentage mean?

-For instance, suppose a concept named physics was clicked then the related concept list contained the concept Smith, which occurs 27 times and has a Likelihood score of 36%.
+For instance, suppose a concept named dog was clicked on the concept map or in the ranked concept list.
+This would display the related concept list for dog, and say this list contained the concept postman, which co-occurs 27 times with dog and has a Likelihood score of 36%.
 What does the 36% mean?

-It means that 36% of the text segments with Smith also contain physics.
-This statistic complements the count statistic, to give both directions of conditional probability.
+It means that 36% of the text segments containing the concept code postman also contain the concept code dog.
+This statistic complements the count statistic, to give an estimate of conditional probability.
+In this example, the likelihood of 36% approximates the conditional probability that if the data discusses postman then the data will also mention dog.

 In the Thesaurus tab, what does the score next to the Thesaurus terms stand for and how it is calculated?
 Why would information like this besignificant?